How long does a bottle last once opened?

 Sparkling wines can be opened up to three days with the sparkling wine stopper

-If you’d like to keep a bottle of sparkling opened, you have to be aware that you will quickly loose the fizz if you don’t use a sparkling wine stopper.
+If you’d like to keep a bottle of sparkling opened, you have to be aware that you will quickly lose the fizz if you don’t use a sparkling wine stopper.
 If you don’t have one, it is the safest to drink the whole bottle after it’s been opened.

 With sparkling wine stopper, the wine can last for up to 3 days, keeping the bubbles in the bottle.